jijihohococo/ichi-route/README.md

 ```

-## Parameter Route
+## Route Parameter

-In many cases, you have a time to make parameter route
+In many cases, you have a time to make route parameters

 ```php